reframejs/reframe/docs/usage-manual.md

 All pages with a parameterized route are HTML-dynamic.

-As HTML-static pages are more performant, we recommand to make a page HTML-dynamic only if necessary.
+In general, as HTML-static pages are more performant, we recommand to make a page HTML-dynamic only if necessary.

-Let's now create pages with dynamic views.
+Let's now create pages with interactive views.

 ## DOM-static VS DOM-dynamic

-We consider the following page config that defines a page displaying the current time.
+Let's consider the following page config that defines a page displaying the current time.

 ~~~js
 // /example/pages/TimePage.universal.js